Water supply and sanitation in Jordan: Conventional Water Resources

 Conventional water resources in Jordan consist of groundwater and surface water.
 Countrywide, twelve groundwater basins have been identified.
 In terms of sustainability, their state can be described as critical since some of them are exploited to their maximum capacity, while others are overexploited, threatening their future use.
 The long term safe yield of renewable groundwater has been estimated at 275 million cubic metres/year.
 The major surface water sources are the Jordan River, the Yarmouk River and the Zarqa River.

 Much of the flow of the Jordan River is diverted by Israel and much of the flow of the Yarmouk River by Syria, leaving only a small share to Jordan.
 Syria and Jordan have signed a bilateral treaty over the sharing of the Yarmouk River in 1987 in preparation for the construction of the Al-Wehda Dam on the border between the two countries.
 An Annex to the Israel–Jordan Treaty of Peace of 1994 specifies the allocation of the Jordan River and the lower Yarmouk River water between the two countries.
 As part of this treaty, Israel supplies Jordan with 20 million cubic metres per year during the summer from the Sea of Galilee in exchange for the same amount that Israel pumps from the Yarmouk River in the winter for storage in the Sea of Galilee.
 The treaty also specifies the supply of 10 million m3 of desalinated brackish water from Israel to Jordan and the supply of an additional 50 million cubic metres per year of drinkable water for Jordan from an unspecified source.
 This water could come from the Sea of Galilee or brackish water springs.
+A report from 2025 by Secretary-General of the Jordan Valley Authority, Eng.
+Hisham Al-Hayasa clains that thetr is a loss of up to 27% of the total waterflow in the Jordan valley.

 The Zarqa River is severely polluted by industry, municipal wastewater and non-point sources.
 The King Talal Dam, Jordan's largest surface water reservoir, faces low water levels and pollution.
 However, water quality in the King Talal reservoir has improved as a result of the construction of the new As-Samra wastewater treatment plant.
 The National Water Strategy estimates total renewable freshwater resources at 575 million cubic metres/year plus 90 million cubic metres/year of treated wastewater, totaling 665 million cubic metres/year.